tanksdude/automated-reddit-video-tool/README.md

 6. Take that output and have it read aloud: `python comment_to_speech.py <line-by-line input file> <mp4 file names>` (have a "$" in the MP4 name, because that's where the numbers will go)
 7. Note: To edit the parameters of the final output, you will need to edit the constants at the top of `comment_to_speech.py`.
 The font is Verdana because that's what Reddit uses.
 8. Throw the MP4 files into your favorite video editor and do what you want!
-9. (Optional) There's an AutoHotkey script included with this project (`kdenlive_size_adjustment.ahk`) to speed up editing in Kdenlive, since Kdenlive scales the video and I didn't want that.

 There are ways to further automate this process but that's beyond the scope of this project.